-Ref Controls Specified by PFC Tests of Controls Results of Tests 16.1 User connections to the SimpliCD applications are secured via HTTPS connections using public-private key cryptography.
+Ref Controls Specified by PFC Tests of Controls Results of Tests 16.1 User connections to the SimpliCD applications are secured via HTTPS connections using public- private key cryptography.
 Inspected SimpliCD web login page and determined that TLS with 256 bit keys is required to login and that a valid certificate from a trusted authority is in use.
 No exceptions noted.
-16.2 Connections between PFC corporate offices and systems operations center are restricted to specific IP addresses and secured via HTTPS connections using public-private key cryptography.
-Inspected Azure and firewall configurations and determined that access is restricted to specific IP addresses and secured using public-private key cryptography.
+16.2 Connections to Azure systems operations center from authorized locations are restricted to specific IP addresses and secured via HTTPS connections using public-private key cryptography.
+Inspected Azure and firewall configurations and determined that access is restricted to specific IP addresses and secured using public- private key cryptography.
 No exceptions noted.

-V. OTHER INFORMATION PROVIDED BY PRIMARY FINANCIAL COMPANY LLC
+V. OTHER INFORMATION PROVIDED BY PFC